AlexsLemonade/refinebio/README.md

 - [Terraform](https://www.terraform.io/)
 - [Nomad](https://www.nomadproject.io/docs/install/index.html#precompiled-binaries)
 - git-crypt
+- jq

-Instructions for installing Docker and Nomad can be found by following the link for each service. git-crypt can be installed via `sudo apt-get install git-crypt`.
+Instructions for installing Docker and Nomad can be found by following the link for each service. git-crypt and jq can be installed via `sudo apt-get install git-crypt jq`.

 #### Mac